cegepgim1001/rdp_add/README.md

 Overview

-Cyber Warrior .PROD is a specialized, interactive Single Page Application (SPA) designed to function as the "Mission Control" for the production of the Red Deer Polytechnic Cybersecurity advertisement.
+Cyber Warrior .PROD is a specialized, interactive Single Page Application (SPA) designed by Cyber SoHo to function as the "Mission Control" for the production of the Red Deer Polytechnic New Cybersecurity Content and Courses' Advertisement.

 This dashboard transforms the production script into an interactive director's monitor, allowing for real-time tracking of shots, logistical planning by location, and analysis of video pacing/energy.